meyskens/linux-itf/src/kubernetes/resources/README.md

 data-wp-mysql-0   Bound    pvc-19f8e65f-81be-4436-916c-2672f486199c   8Gi        RWO            standard       3m46s
 ```

 PVC stands for Presistent Volume Claim and will get us a request for storage, minikube and kind will make some space on our local HDD.
-If you use Kubernetes in the cloud Kubernetes will actually order storage with your cloud provider for you!
+If you use Kubernetes in the cloud Kubernetes will actually order storage with your cloud provider for you! (on-premis you have to set something up yourself)

 At last we also have secrets!
 These are stored securely by Kubernetes and can be injected into other resources, here passwords are stored for example.